dubreuia/intellij-plugin-save-actions/RELEASING.md

 ## Backporting

-To diff the content of the master and one backport branch, use `git diff master branch`, the diff content should be only the versions, plus any feature that is not in the branch.
+To diff the content of the master and one backport branch, use `git diff master HEAD`, the diff content should be only the versions, plus any feature that is not in the branch.

 To know which commit to cherry-pick, use the last release tag in each branch (including master).